ard86/moveittutorial/README.md

 source install/setup.bash
 ```

-🛑 You should only proceed to the next step when you get a pop up saying all colcon packages have been successfully installed.
-If there is even one that failed to build, follow this 👉 [Colcon Build Troubleshooting Guide](./Troubleshooting_colcon_build.md).
+🛑 🛑  Only move on if your Colcon workspace builds without any errors.
+If any packages fail to build, troubleshoot with this 👉 [Colcon Build Troubleshooting Guide](./Troubleshooting_colcon_build.md).

 ## Installation: Lets MOVEIT
 ### 1. Download the source code & install dependencies